MikeTannenbaum/digital-garden-jekyll-template/_notes/my digital ecosystem.md

 > If you would like to setup your own digital garden, I wrote a note on how mine is made through my [[Obsidian Jekyll workflow]].

-## 🚧 ⚠️ Rough Terrain Ahead ⚠️ 🚧
-> *🛑  **What's this?** ✍️  This whole note is a work in progress, but the below part is really rough.
-So why's it here? [[Share ideas before they’re ready]].*

-Perhaps I can break it this way:
-- Ideas emerge while writing in Obsidian
-- Work gets done within Notion
-- Ideas are updated (tending the [[digital garden]])

-Those are different types of work which lead to different outcomes.
-Progression of ideas against progression of projects.

 [[A knowledge worker’s toolkit needs to be well-rounded]], so I'm OK with it for the time being.

-The joy of *only* having to deal with text and nothing more means I can focus 100% on the documentation of my thoughts, without regard for organization.